ofiwg/libfabric/man/fi_eq.3.md

 };
 {% endhighlight %}

-*&nbsp;*
-: For the completion of basic asynchronous control operations, the returned event will be to FI_COMPLETE.
+  For the completion of basic asynchronous control operations, the returned event will be to FI_COMPLETE.
 The fid will reference the fabric descriptor associated with the event.
 For memory registration, this will be the fid_mr, address resolution will